wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 Changing **Alert fires** can compensate for external delays of metrics. --->

-## Detecting Missing Data
+## Alerts and Missing Data Points

-Sometimes data points are missing because a time series stopped reporting them, possibly because a source has failed at least temporarily.
-Unlike delayed data, missing data points are not backfilled later.
-Alerting on missing data can help you resolve the problem before too much data is lost.
+Sometimes a time series stops reporting data points, often because the source of the metric has failed.
+Unlike delayed data, unreported data forms a permanent gap in the time series that is not backfilled later.
+Alerting on missing data can help you identify potential failures and resolve them before too much data is lost.

+### Use the `mcount()` Function

-The main technique for detecting missing data is to use [`mcount()`](ts_mcount.html) in the alert condition. `mcount()` returns a moving count of the number of points reported by a time series.
-A moving count is the number of data points reported by a time series over a shifting time window of a specified duration.
+You can use the [`mcount()`](ts_mcount.html) function in an alert condition to detect data gaps in a time series. `mcount()` returns a moving count of the points reported by a time series.
+A moving count is the number of reported data points that occur in a shifting time window of a particular duration.

-* If you’d like to know when data reporting has stopped, you can configure an alert to fire if the moving count drops to 0.
+* To find out whether a time series has stopped reporting, you can configure an alert to fire whenever the moving count drops to 0.
-* If you’d like to know when data reporting continues but not consistently, you can configure an alert to fire if the moving count drops below some threshold.
+* To find out whether a time series is reporting inconsistently, you can configure an alert to fire whenever the moving count drops below some threshold.

-The shifting time window you specify to `mcount()` should be greater than the data-reporting interval of the metric, to ensure that there is at least one reported value in each moving count.
+You must pick a shifting time window that is longer than the data-reporting interval of the time series, to avoid false positives.

 **Examples**